 In 2006, Odom was elected an Outstanding Young Engineering Graduate for The University of Texas at Austin, an honor bestowed for distinguished contributions in the realms of professional accomplishment, community service, and service to the Cockrell School of Engineering.
 Odom has also served on the Advisory Council for the Electrical and Computer Engineering Department.

-Odom holds a master’s degree in electrical and computer engineering with a focus on VLSI design and computer architecture and a bachelor’s degree in electrical engineering with a computer engineering specialization from The University of Texas at Austin.
+Odom holds a master’s degree in electrical and computer engineering with a focus on VLSI design and computer architecture and a bachelor’s degree in electrical engineering with a computer engineering specialization from The University of Texas at Austin along with a master’s degree in education technology from Texas A&M University.